Book Book Your Stay

 The drive from Duck Creek

 Take UT-14 west to US-89 south, then turn onto UT-9 toward the park.
 The whole drive takes about an hour, and the last stretch is one of the most scenic drives in Southern Utah.
-You leave the ponderosa forests of the Markagunt Plateau and descend through red rock country, past the high desert of Long Valley, and into the eastern boundary of Zion.

 The Zion-Mt Carmel Tunnel